 On November 20, the program was seen by 23 million people in Britain.
 In it, Diana talked about her marriage, infidelity, bulimia and depression, and stated, "I'd like to be a queen of people's hearts, in people's hearts, but I don't see myself being Queen of this country."
 She also questioned Charles's ability to rule.
 The interview did boost the princess's popularity, but it also precipitated a final exit from the royal roost.

 In December 1995, the Queen wrote to Charles and Diana to say it would be better if they divorced.
-The pair agreed to do so in February 1996, and their marriage was dissolved on August 28, 1996.
+The pair agreed to do so in February 1996, and their marriage officially ended on August 28, 1996.

 Diana ended up receiving a lump sum payment of £17 million, and shared custody of Princes William and Harry.
 However, though she would still be known as the Princess of Wales, she no longer had the title "Her Royal Highness."
 She'd been fully kicked out of the royal family.